facebook twitter mail

 What is accounting:

 Accounting is a set of techniques to record, organise and present in a useful manner monetary information about the activity of the firm.
-This information, properly organised, and properly presented in a synthetic way, is very useful to managers.
-(All the relevant information is already contained in the journal, but it is not displayed in a synthetic, useful form.)
+This information, properly organised, and presented in a synthetic way, is very useful to managers.
+(All relevant information is already contained in the journal, but it is not displayed in a synthetic, useful form.)